mikaelvesavuori/minibook-better-apis/quality/clean-architecture.md

 └───usecases
 ```

-What we're seeing is a somewhat simplified Clean Architecture structure.
-One of several tenets of [Robert Martin's "clean architecture" concept](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) is to produce [acyclic code](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+What we're seeing is a somewhat simplified _Clean Architecture_ structure.
+One of several tenets of Robert Martin's [Clean Architecture concept](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html) is to produce [acyclic code](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
 You can see that there are no cyclical relations in the [Arkit diagrams](workshop/architecture-diagrams).
 This, among other touches, means that our code is easy to understand, easy to test and debug, and that it is easy to make stable, almost entirely by just logically organizing the code!

 Like Martin, I'm also taking cues from [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design), where we use the ["entity"](https://khalilstemmler.com/articles/typescript-domain-driven-design/entities/) concept to refer to "rich domain models", as opposed to anemic domain models: